 Way back in 2018, Marriott Hotels finalized its acquisition of Starwood Preferred Guest (SPG) to officially become the largest hotel brand in the world.
 And that came with a silver lining: Marriott inherited the ability to transfer hotel points to airlines, a fan-favorite feature of SPG points.

 It won't always make sense to use your hard-earned Marriott Bonvoy points this way: Unlike transferring credit card points, you won't get 1 airline mile for every Bonvoy point you transfer.
-But you do get a bonus when transferring at least 60,000 Marriott points – and the ability to transfer points to airlines is unique among hotel programs.
+But you do get a bonus (with a few exceptions) when transferring at least 60,000 Marriott points – and the ability to transfer points to airlines is unique among hotel programs.

 So let's walk through how to transfer Marriott points into airlines and everything you need to know to do it.